 3 Step Process to Your Maid of Honour Speech

-So, your sister is getting married, and you’ll be giving a Maid of Honour speech.
+So, you’re writing a maid of honour speech for your sister’s wedding?
 In today’s blog, I’ll share some tips and tricks to consider to help you write up a meaningful wedding speech for your sister’s big day.

 What is a Maid of Honour Speech?